sleeplessinc/forker/README.md

 The "port" setting is the port that forker will listen on.
 If "host" is set to "0.0.0.0", forker listens on all IPs

-With the shown configuration,
-the "default" fork goes to the legacy Apache server (changed to listen on 8080 instead of 80) and the "foo.com" fork goes to a Node server listening on port 2900

 ## Running